jiapanWei/introduction-to-github/_posts/0000-01-02-girhubteacher.md

 layout: slide
 title:"Welcome to our Githubteacher slide!"
 ---
-This is my awesome slide
+This is my awesome slide: tada: